-Jane has been a bronze award finalist at the SA Media Awards and was shortlisted for the inaugural Express Media Award for Outstanding Achievement by a Young Person in the Literary Arts.
-She is currently working on a book about art and grief, supported by a 2017 Wheeler Centre Hot Desk Fellowship.
+She was a bronze award finalist at the 2017 SA Media Awards for Commentary, Analysis, Opinion & Critique, and was shortlisted for the 2015 Express Media Award for Outstanding Achievement by a Young Person in the Literary Arts.
+She is a 2017 Wheeler Centre Hot Desk Fellow, where she is working on a book about art and grief.

-As an artistic collaborator, Jane has worked with Brown Council (writer in residence, Mass Action: 137 Cakes in 90 Hours), Terrapin Puppet Theatre (stories editor, I Think I Can), and Mish Grigor with Vitalstatistix (artist, Man O Man).
-As a researcher, Jane has worked on Flinders University's AusStage Project, the Australia Council's Women in Theatre report, and with Playwriting Australia.
+As an artistic collaborator, Jane has worked with Public Recordings (Canada) on Performance Encyclopaedia, Brown Council on Mass Action: 137 Cakes in 90 Hours, Terrapin Puppet Theatre on I Think I Can, and Mish Grigor with Vitalstatistix on, Man O Man.
+As a researcher, Jane has worked at Deakin University looking at cultural diplomacy, on Flinders University's AusStage Project, with the Australia Council's Women in Theatre report, and with Playwriting Australia and GigCity Adelaide.
 Her work has been cited in publications including Platform Papers, How to Write About Theatre and the Contemporary Theatre Review.

 Contact Jane at firstname.lastname@example.org